niconathanson/qsys-eq-importer/README.md

 ## Things worth knowing

-**Band count is fixed before you start.** The number of bands is a *property* of the EQ block, and no script can change it — that's a Q-Sys restriction, not a limitation here.
+**Band count is fixed before you start.** The number of bands is a *property* of the EQ block, and no script can change it, which is a Q-Sys restriction, not a limitation here.
 If your file has more filters than the block has bands, the import stops without writing anything and tells you the number to set.
 Set it in the block's Properties and Apply again.